 - Prior to starting school, take your child to visit the classroom and meet the teacher anywhere from 1 to 3 times.
 Take advantage of any Visiting Days and Family Events ahead of time.
 Visits should be informal and casual so they seem just like part of the day.

 - If there’s a way of having a playdate with one of the other children who will be attending the school, that’s great, because then the children can welcome each other when they begin school.
 Knowing how to share, take turns and cooperate with other kids are not requirements for entering school.
 But possessing these skills will make the transition easier for a child.
-If your child hasn’t had many opportunities to socialize with peers, you can help him learn the value of cooperative play by signing him up for a neighborhood play group or setting up regular playdates with his friends.

 - At home, set up a pretend play area with a table, chair and rug.
 Use your child’s love of dramatic play to act out common school experiences such as circle time, story time, meeting, and snack time.
 You can pretend to be the teacher while your child and his teddy bears act as students or visa versa.